 This course introduces students to the psychological and social factors confronting athletic training and healthcare providers.
 This course will address the current psychosocial and sociocultural issues and problems confronting healthcare professionals and introduce the fundamentals of counseling.

-Pre-requisite/Co-Requisite: PSY 1010 or permission of instructor
+Pre-requisite/Co-Requisite: PSY 1010 or permission of instructor experience to assist students in their development of professional knowledge, skills, and abilities.

 ATP 2310 CLINICAL EXPERIENCE I